 They are migrating to the Philippines because it is much cheaper here.
 Indeed, more business for us (tourism), and more dollars for us!
 Isn’t that wonderful?

 Be proud being a Filipino.
-Do not resent you cannot travel to the First World countries, because they are very strict with their visa requirements.
+Do not resent you cannot travel to the First World countries, because they are very strict with their tourist visa requirements.
 I can see a disbalance of the incoming and outgoing dollars there.
+Hah, more for us!

-We have the privilege to grow richer each time they exercise their visa free travel privileges, because they are spending their hard earned dollars on us!
+We have the privilege to grow richer each time they exercise their visa waiver or free tourist visa travel privileges, because they are spending their hard earned dollars on us!
 This means raising our gross national income.

 Now, about the countries you can visit.
 Check the complete list at the Official Gazette of the Philippines